mitrokun/streaming_tts_proxy/README.md

 * Added support for a fallback TTS server to to ensure improve reliability  during primary server outages.
 * Optimized integration loading during Home Assistant restart: integrations will continue to function even if the main server is unavailable.
 Voice lists will be automatically restored when the main server reappears on the network and a request is made; until then, a fallback server will be utilized.
 * Redesigned connection management: transitioning to low-level operations with  `asyncio`.
+* In addition to local providers, cloud providers can be used through appropriate integrations, e.g. [wyoming_openai](https://github.com/roryeckel/wyoming_openai).

 To set up a fallback server, you will need to know the voice's name.